zhangfujun0606/Dcard_Crawler/README.md

 Crawler Dcard Picture and download in C:\ImageSave

-try and enjoy it , Thank you.
+Try and enjoy it , Thank you.